-If you’re like many homeowners, you may have received solicitations in the mail advertising a protection plan for your exterior utility lines or pipes.
-And if you’re like most people, you’re not quite sure if this protection is something you might actually need.
+If you’re like many homeowners, you may have received offers in the mail promoting protection plans for exterior utility lines or pipes.
+And if you’re like most consumers, you’re not quite sure if this protection is something you might actually need.

-The reality is that as a homeowner, exterior underground service and utility lines* on your property are usually your responsibility--and breaks in a line or accidents during digging can happen.
-If you need to repair or replace damaged lines or pipes, the cost can be substantial.
+The reality is that as a homeowner, exterior underground service and utility lines on your property are often your responsibility – and breaks in a line or accidents during digging can happen.
+If you need to repair or replace physically damaged lines or pipes, the cost can be substantial.

 Service line coverage is available when you add either the Plus or Select bundle to an ErieSecure Home® policy.
-It provides coverage for damage to lines like cable, internet and electrical wiring, and damaged natural gas, propane and sewer pipes.
+It provides coverage for physical damage, caused by a covered service line failure, to exterior underground service lines like cable, internet and electrical wiring, and damaged natural gas, propane and sewer pipes.**